codefresh-io/cap-docs.codefresh.io/_docs/pipelines/configure-artifact-repository.md

 To configure an artifact repository:

-Create a `ConfigMap` with the specifications
+* Create a `ConfigMap` with the specifications; for more information, see Argo Workflows documentation on [Configuring Your Artifact Repository](https://argoproj.github.io/argo-workflows/configure-artifact-repository/){:target="\_blank"}
-Configure `RBAC` permissions for the workflow controller Update the `serviceAccountName` to match the storage
+* Configure `RBAC` permissions for the workflow controller
+* Update the `serviceAccountName` to match the storage bucket

 ### Create ConfigMap for artifact repository
 Create a `ConfigMap` with the specs to connect to the storage bucket configured as the artifact repository, and enable pipeline logging to the same.
-The settings apply to all workflows by default, unless overridden by a specific workflow template or workflow.
+The settings apply to all workflows by default, unless overridden by a specific `Workflow Template` or `Workflow` resource.

 1. Go to your CSDP runtime installation repository:
    `<runtime_installation_repo>/apps/workflows/overlays/<runtime-name>/`
-1. Create a new file entitled `artifact-repo.yaml`,and update `bucket`,`endpoint`, and `region`:
+1. Create a new file entitled `artifact-repo.yaml`,and update `bucket`, `endpoint`, and `region`:
 ```yaml
 ---
 apiVersion: v1